bisnad/MotionAnalysis/PoseEstimation/ZED_C++/README.md

 # AI-Toolbox - Motion Analysis - Pose Estimation - ZED_C++

 The AI-Toolbox offers several C++-based tools that simplify using the [Stereolab](https://www.stereolabs.com/en-ch)'s [ZED camera](https://www.stereolabs.com/en-ch/products/zed-2) as a low-end motion capture system.
-All tools are based on the excellent tutorial examples provided by Stereolabs.
+All tools are based on the excellent sample examples provided by Stereolabs.

 The following tools are available: